aeyakovenko/toaster/README.md

     if(!toaster_check()) {
         return real(sockfd, addr, addrlen);
     }
+    TOASTER_LOG("inject failure: bind");
     return -1;
 }
 ```
 Since `bind` was linked into the main program, that definition will be used by default.
-I can use RTLD_NEXT to find the real defintion and programatically inject a failure into that call.
+I can use `RTLD_NEXT` to find the real defintion and programatically inject a failure into that call.

 Use valgrind!
 -------------